Marcus Collins: The X Factor (2011)

 In 2011, Collins chose to audition as a solo artist for the eighth series of The X Factor in front of judges Louis Walsh, Gary Barlow, Kelly Rowland and Tulisa.
-His audition was successful as all four judges put him through to bootcamp.
+His audition was successful as all four judges said yes and put him through to bootcamp.
 He then progressed through to judges' houses where he was put through to the live shows by Barlow in his Boys category (solo males aged 16–24) alongside Craig Colton, Frankie Cocozza and James Michael.
 He beat over 200,000 other contestants to earn his place in the grand final at Wembley Arena.
 Collins performed the following songs on The X Factor: